 "Remember: in through your nose, out through your mouth.
-Only two point two-five-three-eight more and you're free!"
+Only two point six-five-three-eight more and you're free!"

 "Please go away."

 Tony spares her one last look before he gives the word to Happy, and the cart goes zooming off along the path.
 Pepper watches it go, watches until it turns the corner and the dust settles back down.
 Tony says that he's only been planning this cruise to an unidentified location for a few days, but she first raised a brow two months ago when paperwork from the Virgin Islands came across her fax machine by accident.
-And just three days later, when balancing their personal budget she discovered the purchase of an alarmingly expensive diamond ring (fair trade, platinum band, just her size).
+And just three days later, when doing the initial review of his credit card statements for tax-exempt purchases to flag for the accountant, she discovered the purchase of an alarmingly expensive diamond ring (fair trade, platinum band, just her size).
 Old habits—the occupational hazard of dating your personal assistant.
 She admires his efforts at independence, if nothing else.
 And anyhow, she's seen this moment coming for a very long time.

 Since the day Tony sank down to his knees and pleaded that she stay with him, their relationship has been a work in progress.
-Like all couples they've had to work on gaining equal grounds in decision-making and communication.
+They've made progress on gaining equal grounds in decision-making and communication.
 Pepper never wanted to be the tearful house-ridden girlfriend who paces and weeps until her lover's safe return.
-So after some serious talking, Tony gave her an outlet from which to funnel her anxiety into something tangible and productive—he designed a system in the mansion so that they could communicate live on missions.
-Pepper sees what Tony sees, feeds him reports from the area, keeps his vitals on her blackberry so that even when she's not home, she can know that he's alive and safe.
+But unfortunately, when living with someone prone to disappear to dangerous places for hours or days at a time, the stress always grows and the tears sometimes come.
+So after some serious talking, Tony gave her an outlet from which to funnel her anxiety into something tangible and productive—he gave her access to Jarvis's suit feed.
+Now Pepper sees what Tony sees, feeds him reports from the area, keeps his vitals on her blackberry so that even when she's not home, she can know that he's alive and safe.

 Up ahead, Pepper can see the 3-kilometer mark.
 She knows that she can make it.
 She knows that they, for all of their flaws and fears, are going to make it.
 Pepper straightens up, loosens her shoulders, lifts her knees and marvels at the strength of her pounding feet.
 This is how she knows.
 When the world seems hopeless and despair beckons them closer, she has proof that there is reason to hang on.